Mental Health Resources for All

 State Health Plan Resources

-Plan benefits cover mental health and chemical dependency treatment, including office visits for a Primary Care Provider copay.
+State Health Plan benefits cover mental health and chemical dependency treatment, including office visits for a Primary Care Provider copay.

-For information and details regarding mental health, behavioral health, and substance use disorder benefits and services, please go to the Employee Benefits page and refer to your plan’s Benefits Booklet for the 70/30 Plan or 80/20 Plan as appropriate.
+For information and details regarding mental health, behavioral health, and substance use disorder benefits and services, please go to Employee Benefits and refer to your plan’s Benefits Booklet for the 70/30 Plan or 80/20 Plan as appropriate.

 As part of your benefit you also have access to several online resources that include information on managing stress, anxiety, depression, drug misuse, or a substance use disorder.
 Visit Beacon Health Options, the Plan’s mental health case manager’s website, or call 800-367-6143.